your adventure in

 Total Credits: 6

-College of Human Sciences Electives: 13-15 credits
+College of Health and Human Sciences Electives: 13-15 credits

 Choose from AESHM, FCEDS, FSHN, HDFS, HSPM, HS, or AMD (TC)minimum 9 credits at 3000 level or above; electives total will vary to equal a total of 123 credits